Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Our approach to how to teach you things can be tweaked when you communicate with us about things.
 We can say things differently or maybe take a step back to help you understand, but if you don't communicate we can't do that.

 You will get much more out of your lessons, even if you aren't having trouble with something if you communicate with your instructor about how you feel about your riding progress.
-We would rather you ask questions or express that you are afraid or whatever the case may be, then seeing you struggle and not follow instructions and not know what is going on.
+We would rather you ask questions or express that you are afraid or whatever the case may be, than seeing you struggle and not follow instructions and not know what is going on.

 If you are not comfortable communicating with your instructor, ask yourself why that is?
-Sometimes peoples vibes just don't match, you have to have a comfortable relationship with your instructor to be able to learn all they have to teach you.
+Sometimes people's vibes just don't match, you have to have a comfortable relationship with your instructor to be able to learn all they have to teach you.
 If you really don't feel that you can communicate with your instructor, maybe they just aren't a good match for you.

 Prioritize Your Lessons